antistoopmode/antistoopmode.github.io/docs/hs2_damage_for_beginners.md

 - (Please refer to the Attack Skills section for the Attack part of the skill)
 - (Please refer to the Spell Skills section for the Spell part of the skill)

+TODO:
+{: .label .label-red }
-TODO: SECTION ABOUT DOTS LIKE BLEED AND POISON.
+- SECTION ABOUT DOTS LIKE BLEED AND POISON.
 WHAT'S THEIR DEFAULT DURATION?

 ## Frequently Asked Questions
 Can spells crit?